deviljin112/Sparta/Day_2/README.md

 - Back to terminal test your SHH to GitHub
 - `ssh -T git@github.com`
 - When you get RSA Key fingerprint question => `yes`
 - If you see "Hi USER!
-You've Successfully authenticated..." = GOOD
+You've Successfully authenticated..." = Success
-- Save it => Profit £££
+- Save it => Success
 - Hide your `key.ssh` and `key.ssh.pub` somewhere safe
 - NEVER LEAVE IT IN YOUR REPO FOLDER
 - To reconnect to a repo locate your `key.ssh`